GuideBuyer evaluation

-SMBs automate PO approvals and status tracking by treating each PO as a live object instead of a PDF.
-The workflow looks like this:
+SMBs automate PO review and status tracking by treating each PO as a live object instead of a PDF.
+The grounded workflow looks like this:

-The point is not enterprise governance.
+The point is not to pretend every SMB needs enterprise governance.
 The point is making sure a $900 produce order does not sit in an owner's inbox for two days while the kitchen runs out of romaine.
+If formal routing by amount, department, backup approver, and escalation is the core requirement, evaluate approval-first procurement software explicitly.

 1. Start with PO state, not approval forms